 Research and career development

-Waikato Management School has a dedicated research manager, Amanda Sircombe, whose role includes providing assistance to PhD students.
+Waikato Management School has a dedicated Research and Postgraduate Manager, Amanda Sircombe, whose role includes providing assistance to PhD students.

 Please email [email protected] or phone 07 838 4376.

 We provide all students with office space and computer access within Waikato Management School.
 Doctoral students have access to all computer and database resources, including the major databases such as Science Direct and Scopus.

 Our PhD students also have the option to earn money and enhance their curriculum vitae (CV) by working as graduate assistants and taking occasional lectures and seminars, to a maximum of 6 hours per week over two semesters.

 It is expected they will give conference papers, and financial help is available to support this.

 Once registered, PhD students are able to apply for various University of Waikato scholarships, while help is also given to seek awards external to the University.